klepsydra-technologies/klepsydra-technologies.github.io/sections/news/klepsydra_sdk_community_edition_release_7.md

 To extend the market for our products by making them available to many more users.
 To build a community of developers around our products who can make their contributions and improve its development.
 To attract developers to use our technology by giving them a way to become familiar with Klepsydra code.
-To create a standard in the industry.
-1233
+To create a standard in the industry. hola